Weird Management Tips for Professionals

 Here’s how it works: each team member of a department writes their ideal work-related vision.
 They define what the end of the year or project will look like including their successes, metrics, new initiatives, new hires, structure of the team or department.

 Department leaders then paint a picture of each person’s vision, which serves as a visual roadmap of what they’re all working towards.
 This exercise focuses less on the “how” and more on the “what.”
 It’s up to the team to figure out the how as they move along in their vision.

 Read it.
 Face it: management theory isn’t the most exciting stuff to read , and you can figure most of it out by working in the field for a bit.
 But philosophy?
 That’s a different beast entirely.
 You can learn what you need about management theory by reading everything from Rousseau to Thoreau.
 What’ll they give you that management theory won’t?
 They’ll make you think—about how actions affect people, how people make decisions, the forces that shape power—and the ones that help you lose it.
-You’ll not only come away with negotiation skills, but the poetry and dialogue with which to persuade, to think, and to lead.
+Philosophy is equally as relevant today as before, you’ll not only come away with negotiation skills, but the poetry and dialogue with which to persuade, to think, and to lead.

 Install an aquarium in your office and encourage your employees to take a break and watch the fish.
 Scientific studies show that people who spend time watching fish swim in aquariums experience increases in general feelings of well-being and mental health.
 Watching fish can even make a positive impact on lowering blood pressure and heart rate, and improve attention span.

 Your takeaway?
 If you, your boss, or your employees run around like stressed out worker bees all the time, consider investing in an aquarium—your employees will relax, re-energize, and re-focus—and that means innovation in the workplace.